Angel-125/MOLE/GameData/WildBlueIndustries/000BARIS/Readme.txt

 1.1.0
 - Created a bridging dll for those who want to optionally incorporate BARIS into their mods.
-- Event cards won't spawn during high timewarp.
+- Event cards won't spawn during high timewarp, but if the timer expires then you'll receive an event card once you exit timewarp.
 - New debug option: In the editor, you can add flight experience to parts in the currently loaded vessel.
+Similarly, you can do the same for the active vessel in flight.
+This should help players integrate BARIS into existing saves.
+- Vessels will make a Reliability check a few minutes after launch if you haven't already achieved orbit.
+This will cover SSTOs and add extra pucker factor.
+- Added new "Event Card" hints for first-time players.
+- Clarified KSPedia entry for KCT support.
+- Moved stock launch clamp to Engineering 101 to help with early-game static fire tests.
+- When staging events fail, parts might still gain flight experience.
+The odds of that happening is configurable from the BARIS settings screen.
+- Fixed issue with Astronaut payroll not showing up when KCT is installed.
-- Dropped KSP 1.2.2 support.
+- Dropped support for KSP 1.2.2; you can thank the bridging dll for that...
-- Minor bug fixes.

 1.0.5
 - Fixed issue where Event Cards would happen even when BARIS is disabled.